ato5608/2010709301_Ko-jae-hyuk/README.md

 # 2010709301_Ko-jae-hyuk

 Hi!
 This is edited README file.
-I edited more in Terminal.
+I edited more in Terminal

+hahahaha on terminal..